cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

 > but enough data has been analyzed for them to hold for the time being.
 > In the social sciences and physical sciences,
 > it's more common for theories to explain limited phenomenon.
+> These are called **middle-range theories**.
 > The **diffusion of innovation** theory, for example,
-> is one of these **middle-range theories** and
+> is a **middle-range theories** that
 > was originally devised to explain how new ideas and technology spread.

-You can see these discussions among scientists in the literature review and discussion sections of journal articles.
+You can see these discussions among scientists and researchers take place in the literature review and discussion sections of journal articles.
 In these sections, researchers cite and refer to others who have completed research on a similar or the same topic.
-The overall goal is to test or develop a theory that explains some phenomenon.
+The overall goal of these discussions is to test or develop theories that explain some phenomenon.
 Essentially, researchers in the sciences are seeking to provide a story, based on a rigorous analysis of the data they have, that explains some phenomenon, and